-- respond quickly and strategically to change, as business managers can recognise emerging challenges in the market, workforce and business - link your workforce initiatives to your finance and business planning to ensure they are aligned to plans and budgets - improve efficiency, effectiveness and productivity (your employees possess the right skills and are a good fit for the job)
+- respond quickly and strategically to change, as business managers can recognise emerging challenges in the market, workforce and business - link your workforce initiatives to your finance and business planning to ensure they are aligned to plans and budgets - improve efficiency, effectiveness and productivity (your workforce possesses the right skills and are a good fit for the job)

-- identify and manage people with the knowledge critical for effective and efficient business operations - identify where you are most at risk of productivity and continuity losses, and where you need to train employees to ensure you have a consistent supply of talent - plan for future workforce requirements (identify staffing needs in a timely manner, monitor turnover and ensure replacements are available to fill key vacancies) - identify whether or not you need to improve your retention strategies.
-If key skilled people are regularly leaving, how can you prevent this from continuing to occur? - engage your workforce, increase job satisfaction and foster goodwill through improved employee relations - build workforce skills to support business activities and achieve business goals - plan for new and emerging skills or roles through specific recruitment, training activities or collaborating with other businesses - know who is in your workforce, what they do, the skills they have and the skills they need to develop or improve.
+- identify where you are most at risk of productivity and continuity losses, and where you need to train employees to ensure you have a consistent supply of talent - plan for future workforce requirements (identify staffing needs in a timely manner, monitor turnover and ensure replacements are available to fill key vacancies) - identify whether or not you need to improve your retention strategies.
+If key skilled people are regularly leaving, how you can prevent this from continuing to occur? - engage your workforce, increase job satisfaction and foster goodwill through improved employee relations - build workforce skills to support business activities and achieve business goals - plan for new and emerging skills or roles through specific recruitment, training activities or collaborating with other businesses - know who is in your workforce, what they do, the skills they have and the skills they need to develop or improve.

 Your workforce plan should be regularly reviewed to ensure your business is well positioned to achieve its goals.
-You can update it as often as you like, especially when there are key changes happening in your business.
+You can update it as often as you like, though especially when there are key changes happening in your business.